kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ![Composite of the PNG on the left, and JPEG on the right, with a small separator.]({attach}images/text-only-both-600-dpi.png){#fig:text-only-both width=80%}

 *@fig:text-only-both does not reveal any degradation in quality after conversion from PNG to JPEG.
 Note also that the _composite_ PNG image is smaller than the _single_ JPEG image.
 We conclude---rather shakily on the basis of one instance---that PNG is better suited for textual images and provides a smaller file size for the same quality.

+XXXXX Need to compare with original pdfto jpeg and using convert to get jpeg

 ### Can cairo and poppler do all this?